 All registrants must carry personal professional liability insurance (PLI) as a condition for licensing.
 This supports a judicially fair process for complainants and respondents.
-By having PLI, a registrant is protected professionally and financially from claims (real, alleged or false) made against the registrant as a result of rendering professional services.
+By having PLI, a registrant is protected professionally and financially from claims (real, alleged or false) made against them as a result of rendering professional services.
 The patient is protected should the claim be substantiated and damages awarded.

-The College mandates the registrants hold personal professional liability insurance for the following reasons;
+The College mandates the registrants hold personal professional liability insurance for the following reasons:

-Employer policies do not always cover expenses such as legal defense in professional disciplinary matters.
+Employer policies do not always cover expenses, such as legal defense in professional disciplinary matters.

 The employer’s insurance company may sue you for reimbursement of any money they paid out as a result of your actions.

 Your personal PLI follows you if you work at multiple sites with more than one employer.